subyraman/redux-webauthn/README.md

 _For security reasons, this library **must** be used in conjunction with a server-side application that is responsible for generating parameters for the Web Authentication API, and the server **must** properly validate registration and authentication objects (credentials and assertions) created by an authenticator._

-## See an live demo of the [client-side UX for the library](https://subyraman.github.io/redux-webauthn-client-example/), or (https://github.com/subyraman/redux-webauthn/tree/master/demo/redux-webauthn-react-typescript-example)[see the `demo` folder for an example demonstrating the full server-client WebAuthn data flow].
+### See a live demo of the [client-side UX for the library](https://subyraman.github.io/redux-webauthn-client-example/)

+### See the `demo` folder for an [example demonstrating the full server-client WebAuthn data flow](https://github.com/subyraman/redux-webauthn/tree/master/demo/redux-webauthn-react-typescript-example), using React, Redux, and Typescript.

 ### Quickstart: